 Constant Repairs

 Heat pumps breakdown occasionally, and after repairs, they continue to operate optimally.
-However, if your heat pumps frequently break down and repairs don’t resolve their problems, it’s time to get a new one.
-Frequent repairs could even end up more expensive than the cost of purchasing a new heating unit.
+However, if your heat pumps frequently break down and repairs don’t resolve their problems, it’s time to get another one.
+Frequent repairs could even end up more expensive than the cost of purchasing a heating unit.

 Image provided by iStock